kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 > From [Gilles Castel: How I draw figures for my mathematical lecture notes using Inkscape](https://castel.dev/post/lecture-notes-2/):  If you want to try this out for yourself, you can find both my [script for managing figures in Vim](https://github.com/gillescastel/inkscape-figures) and my [Inkscape shortcut manager](https://github.com/gillescastel/inkscape-shortcut-manager)
 > on Github.
 The first script should work out of the box on both Mac and Linux-based systems; the second only works on Linux (it uses Xlib) and is a bit harder to set up.

-However, this only works on Linux+Vim, I find a Repo transfering the flow from Linux to macOS: [sleepymalc/VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape).
+However, this only works on Linux+Vim, I find a Repo transfering the flow from Linux to macOS: [sleepymalc/VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) `<span id="context_snippet">` using "Context".

 # Step One: inscape-figures